marlageha/dmost/SCHEMA.md

+# Schema for output files from dmost:
+* dmost_alldata_[object]:  Final combine output file from all DEIMOS observations of a stellar system (object)
+* dmost_[mask]:  Two tables containing information from a single mask

 # Schema for dmost individual mask tables
 ## Mask schema

 Label | Unit | Definition